 What we have done for consumers

 The development of regulation in financial services involves extensive debate and consultation.
-The Consumer Panel has been particularly effective in helping the FSA to develop better regulation in early stage discussions.
 As a result, it is often difficult to identify the precise role the Panel has played in the final outcome.
 For this reason we have separated our successes into those where we think the Panel made a unique contribution, without which the outcome would have been very different, and those where we exerted significant influence but were not alone in promoting effective change.

 Retail Distribution Review (RDR) - The elimination of provider bias in the advice process.
 The Panel has promoted the elimination of the conflict of interest caused by commission since the early 2000's.
 Following the launch of the FSA's Retail Distribution Review at Gleneagles in 2006, the Panel has actively engaged with the development of policy, including commissioning research to shape the structure of the regulation, to ensure the availability of good quality advice to all those who need it .
 The FSA's reforms will raise professional standards and tackle the potential biases created by provider commission payments to advisers and other incentives.
 Our consistent highlighting of weaknesses in the retail advice sector has influenced the Retail Distribution Review as it has progressed.
 Our work has included evidence based policy advice on the need for generic financial advice, the potential role of platforms in delivering value to the consumer and ensuring that regulation addresses the advice gap in the middle market This is work in progress and we continue to challenge the FSA to ensure consumer needs are properly considered.